Skip to main content

 Primary aldosteronism (PA) is a condition that can lead to serious health complications if patients aren’t screened and diagnosed.

-Patients with untreated PA are at a disproportionately higher risk of cardiovascular, kidney, and metabolic disease when compared to patients with essential hypertension.
+Compared to primary hypertension, untreated PA is associated with a disproportionately higher risk of cardiovascular, kidney, and metabolic complications.4,5

-2025 Endocrine Society clinical practice guidelines on primary aldosteronism suggest that all patients with hypertension be screened for PA.2
+2025 Endocrine Society clinical practice guidelines on primary aldosteronism suggest that all patients with hypertension be screened2

-Looking for more insights on primary aldosteronism and advances in diagnosis?
+Looking for more insights on primary aldosteronism screening?

 An ARR >15 confirms the presence of PA.
 To calculate the ARR, divide the Aldosterone result by the Plasma Renin Activity result.

-• Patient should cease mineralocorticoid receptor antagonist (MRA) or and epithelial sodium-channel (ENaC) inhibitor use for 4 weeks prior to avoid interference with the renin-independent pathway
+*Patient should cease mineralocorticoid receptor antagonist (MRA) or epithelial sodium channel (ENaC) use for 4 weeks prior to avoidinterference with the

 Clinical practice guidelines for PA diagnosis

-• If the result of Plasma Renin Activity (PRA) is suppressed (ie, ≤1 ng/mL/min)
+• If the result of Plasma Renin Activity (PRA) is suppressed (ie, ≤1 ng/mL/h), and

-• And, the Aldosterone Renin Ratio (ARR) value is >15
+• The Aldosterone Renin Ratio (ARR) value is >15

 Then, the patient meets criteria for primary aldosteronism based on the 2025 Endocrine Society clinical practice guidelines.2